petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions.md

 {bdg-secondary}`7.4 U45+/GA45+`

 Define microservice client extensions to run your own code in response to events in your Liferay instance.
 How you implement the code is up to you: use the patterns and technologies you like.
-Microservice client extensions are hosted outside of Liferay, and are triggered by cues from Liferay itself.
+Microservice client extensions are hosted outside of Liferay and are triggered by cues from Liferay itself.

-Microservice client extensions require pre-configured authentication profiles to properly handle requests and call protected Liferay APIs.
+Microservice client extensions require pre-configured authentication profiles to handle requests properly and call protected Liferay APIs.
 You can add authentication profiles by including them as client extensions within the same project (e.g., [OAuth user agent client extensions](./configuration-client-extensions.md#oauth-user-agent-client-extensions)).

 Microservice client extensions are hosted automatically when deployed within Liferay Experience Cloud.
 If self-hosting a Liferay instance, you must host the microservices that these client extensions use separately.